ilia-shterev-git/voting-project-anceta-vs2019/README.md

 All wedding couple's images have been deleted.
 All Packages inside project packages' folder have been deleted.

-No data base currently - only some excerpts from few of my Stored Procedures.
+No full DB.
+I have provided however full create DB script, as well as some excerpts from few of my Stored Procedures.